As we move into the holiday season and the new year, we are reminded and inspired by those involved in the California wildfire aid and recovery.

 “The emergency operations center was controlled chaos 24/7,” said Mark.

 It took Mark and his new assigned partner almost an hour to get to Geysers Road high above Geyserville between distance, closed roads, and PGE.
 PGE had several base camps that were huge, fully equipped with tents, food service, trucks, crews.
-From Geysers Road, the devastation was a smoking ruins of every hillside, valley, and homes as far as we could see as we drove down long dirt roads to locate homes.
+From Geysers Road, the devastation was a smoking ruin of every hillside, valley, and homes as far as we could see as we drove down long dirt roads to locate homes.
 Smoke so thick that often we couldn’t see the hills across from us and we would walk in deep ash to get to structures that were leveled and smoldering.

 On Saturday, Mark and his team were still working their way through the ash.
 At this point, people were tired, desperate, and wanted to know more about their homes.
 They stopped whenever they could to talk to folks standing at the blockages.
 People just wanted to know something.
 Anything.

 “I had looked at over two hundred destroyed homes.
-The level of destruction was so severe, that I found the aluminum wheels of many vehicles had melted and run down the driveways,” said Mark.
+The level of destruction was so severe that I found the aluminum wheels of many vehicles had melted and run down the driveways,” said Mark.
 “I was heartbroken for those many families that will suffer for a long time.”

 MAKING SENSE OF IT ALL